Ferenc Puskás: Real Madrid

-After refusing to return to Hungary, Puskás initially played a few unofficial games for RCD Espanyol.
+After refusing to return to Hungary, Puskás initially played a few unofficial games for Espanyol.
 At the same time, both AC Milan and Juventus attempted to sign him, but then he received a two-year ban from UEFA for refusing to return to Budapest, which prevented him from playing in Europe.
 He moved to Austria and then Italy.
 After his ban expired, Puskás tried to play in Italy but was not able to find a top-flight club willing to sign him, as Italian managers were concerned about his age and weight.
-He was considered by Manchester United to strengthen a squad ravaged by the Munich Air Disaster in 1958, but because of FA rules regarding foreigners and Puskás' not knowing the English language, stand-in manager Jimmy Murphy could not fulfill his wish of signing the Hungarian.
+He was considered by Manchester United to strengthen a squad ravaged by the Munich air disaster in 1958, but because of FA rules regarding foreigners and Puskás' not knowing the English language, stand-in manager Jimmy Murphy could not fulfill his wish of signing the Hungarian.
 However, a few months later, Puskás joined Real Madrid and at the age of 31 embarked on the second phase of his career.

 During his first La Liga season, Puskás scored four hat-tricks, including one in his second game, against Sporting de Gijón on 21 September 1958.
-In the game against UD Las Palmas on 4 January 1959, Puskás and Alfredo di Stéfano scored hat-tricks in a 10–1 win.
-During the 1960–61 season, Puskás scored four times in a game against Elche CF and the following season, he scored five goals against the same team.
-Puskás scored two hat-tricks against FC Barcelona in 1963, one at the Bernabéu and one at the Camp Nou.
+In the game against Las Palmas on 4 January 1959, Puskás and Alfredo di Stéfano scored hat-tricks in a 10–1 win.
+During the 1960–61 season, Puskás scored four times in a game against Elche and the following season, he scored five goals against the same team.
+Puskás scored two hat-tricks against Barcelona in 1963, one at the Bernabéu and one at the Camp Nou.
 During eight seasons with Real, Puskás played 180 La Liga games and scored 156 goals.
 He scored 20 or more goals in each of his first six seasons in the Spanish league, and won the Pichichi four times: in 1960, 1961, 1963, and 1964, scoring 25, 28, 26 and 21 goals, respectively.
 He helped Real win La Liga five times in a row between 1961 and 1965 and the Copa del Generalísimo in 1962.
-He scored both goals in the 2–1 victory over Sevilla FC in the Copa final.
+He scored both goals in the 2–1 victory over Sevilla in the Copa final.